illinois-cs241/assignment-docs/extreme_edge_cases.md

 ## Reference Implementation

 Your senior coworkers at Facenovel have taken a liking to you for your work ethic, and they decided to help you by providing you a _reference implementation_.
-You are given two functions which you can access through the given file `camelCaser_ref_tests.c`.
+You are given an interface `camelCaser_ref_tests.c` which allows you to access the black-box reference implementation.
+You are given a function `print_camelCaser(char *input)` that takes your string input and prints out the transformed camelCaser onto `stdout`.
+A few notes:

-The first one is `print_camelCaser(char *input)` that takes your string input and prints out the transformed camelCaser onto `stdout`.
-Note that this function is meant to be used to help you answer questions like, "What should be the result of inputting `<blah>` into `camel_caser()`?"
-Note that this function might behave weirdly with non-printable ASCII characters.
+* This function is meant to be used to help you answer questions like, "What should be the result of inputting `<blah>` into `camel_caser()`?"
+You **may not use** this function in any graded part of your code
+* This function might behave weirdly with non-printable ASCII characters.
 The exceptions are `\a` and `\b`, which we have escaped in the output so that it displays on the terminal.
 Take **extra care** when using it with `\a`,`\b` and `\\a`, `\\b`, since they'll be displayed the same on the output.
 (For more details, here's an article on [escape sequences](https://en.wikipedia.org/wiki/Escape_sequences_in_C)).

 For example, if you type this in `camelCaser_ref_tests.c`